 The more that you test the more that you will learn.
 And, the more that you learn, the greater chance there is that you will find the campaign that best suits your small business and budget.

-7. A Beginner’s Guide to Social Media Advertising (Hootsuite) – Twitter plays a major role in the world of social media advertising, but there are other social media platforms that garner the attention of internet marketing professionals (among others).
+7. Social Media Advertising 101: How to Get the Most Out of Your Ad Budget (Hootsuite) – Twitter plays a major role in the world of social media advertising, but there are other social media platforms that garner the attention of internet marketing professionals (among others).

 Before you get to the Twitter section, be sure to review the “general tips for advertising on social networks.”
 This provides a good starting point, no matter if you are using Twitter or another social media platform.